christc4/web/sites/pariffin.org/misc/per/arch/setup_status.md

 Clipboard funtionality - Needs to be able to store images and screenshots too.
 Where browsers open file manager for opening purposes, add the option to take it from the clipboard.

 touchpad functionality - may need to *revisit /etc/X11/xorg.conf.d/30-touchpad.conf*.
 Also need to add that circle that shows when pressing ctrl like in windows
+Need to have infinity scroll when finger on edge of trackpad.

 Need to add some sort of download manager like IDM, and then appropriate media players.